Journal du Jura

-The Journal du Jura (/fr/) is a French-language Swiss newspaper published in Biel/Bienne, Canton of Bern.
+The Journal du Jura is a French-language Swiss daily newspaper published in Biel/Bienne, Canton of Bern.
 It was founded in 1871, the successor to two prior papers; in this period it served as an outlet for the Jura Liberals.
 In 1956, it took over its rival paper, Petit Jurassien.
 It is the sister newspaper to the German-language paper Bieler Tagblatt.

 History

 The paper was founded in 1871 by Franz Wilhelm Gassmann.
 He was a municipal councillor, parish president, member of the Grand Council of Biel, and the Central President of the Grütli Union.
 It is published by Gassman AG, owned by the Gassman family.
 They also publish the German-language newspaper the Bieler Tagblatt, which is its sister paper.
 In doing this they brought together links between Francophone and German-speaking Switzerland.

 It was the successor to the Feuille d'Avis founded in 1863, and then the Feuille d'Avis de Bienne et de Neuveville founded in 1868.
 Early employees of the paper included Nobel Peace Prize winners Élie Ducommun and Albert Gobat.
 In this early period the paper functioned as an outlet for the liberal political faction in Jura.
 Its intended audience was the Francophone population of Biel and the Bernese Jura.
 It is published six days a week.
 They share a bilingual newsroom and also share television and radio stations.
 It is published in Bienne.
 Its coverage mostly focused on cantonal and local news, but also Switzerland as a whole.

 Taking over its only rival newspaper, the Moutier paper Petit Jurassien (formerly the Feuille d'Avis du district de Moutier), in 1956, it continued to publish a version of this paper named the Tribune jurassienne until 1996.
 It also merged with a bilingual Bienne paper called L'Express.
 Following the merger with L'Express, that paper's editor-in-chief Jean-Pierre Maurer became the Journal du Jura's editor-in-chief, a position he held until his death in 1975.
 Bernard Eggler was editor-in-chief for nine years, but left in 1994.
 As of 1995, its editor-in-chief was Mario Sessa.
 During the Jura separatism struggle the paper voiced opinions of those who wished to stay in the Canton of Bern.